Nets lose Harden but beat Rockets, move into first in East - WTMJ

 Harden sat out the fourth quarter against his former team with right hamstring tightness, finishing with 17 points, eight rebounds and six assists.

-The Nets put together the pivotal run without him, scoring 12 straight midway through the final period to turn a six-point deficit into a 107-101 lead, winning a game they trailed by 18 after less than five minutes.
+The Nets put together the pivotal run without him, scoring 12 straight midway through the final period to turn a six-point deficit into a 107-101 lead.

+Coach Steve Nash said the Nets will see how Harden feels Thursday before their game against Charlotte, but was confident the All-Star guard didn’t have a long-term injury.
+Brooklyn has been without Kevin Durant since mid-February because of his own hamstring strain.

+“Any time someone goes down it’s very concerning,” Irving said.
+“Any time someone doesn’t play we definitely have to have that mentality that we’re still going to play at a very high level.”

 Joe Harris added 28 points for the Nets, who didn’t even lead until the last half-minute of the third quarter, but emerged with their 19th win in 22 games, improving to 26-9 since acquiring Harden from Houston on Jan.
 14.